-Canada Life proudly serves more than 13 million customer relationships from coast to coast to coast.
+Canada Life proudly serves more than 12 million customer relationships from coast to coast to coast.
 We have almost three million individual life insurance policies in force (as at Dec.
-31, 2020).
-This, in addition to having the largest participating account in Canada (approximately 1.6 million participating policies), provides opportunities for us to keep participating account management expenses low.
+31, 2021).
+This, in addition to having the largest participating account in Canada (over 1.5 million participating policies), provides opportunities for us to keep participating account management expenses low.